When it comes to the best probiotic for acid reflux, the strains of bacteria used in these probiotic supplements matter.

 Ginger for heartburn

-Ginger reduces symptoms of indigestion, nausea, vomiting, improves the movement of food through the digestive tract, and increases saliva production.
+Ginger reduces symptoms of indigestion, nausea, and vomiting, improves the movement of food through the digestive tract, and increases saliva production.

 It also reduces the chances that stomach acid will flow up into the esophagus.
 For this reason, it is a natural remedy for acid reflux that many people turn to.